best-practice-and-impact/ons-spark/ons-spark/spark-overview/reading-and-writing-data-spark.md

 ### Reading in Avro files
 To read in an Avro file using PySpark, you can use [`spark.read.format("avro")`](https://sparkbyexamples.com/spark/read-write-avro-file-spark-dataframe/).

+Note that unlike other methods, Spark doesn't have a built in `spark.read.avro()` method so we need to use a slightly different method to read this in, by first specifying the format as "avro" and then using `.load()` to read in the file.
+Note that this method would also work for other formats, such as `spark.read.format("parquet").load(...)` but is slightly more verbose than the other methods demonstrated.

-Using SparklyR, you will need to install the [`sparkavro`](https://cran.r-project.org/web/packages/sparkavro/) package to use the `spark_read_avro()` function.
+Using SparklyR, you will need to install the [`sparkavro`](https://cran.r-project.org/web/packages/sparkavro/) package and use the `spark_read_avro()` function.
 Note that this function requires three arguments: the spark connection name, a name to assign the newly read in table (in this case "animal_rescue"), and the path to the avro file.
 ````{tabs}
 ```{code-tab} py
 animal_rescue = spark.read.format("avro").load(config["rescue_path_avro"])